craftcms/docs/docs/3.x/testing/testing-craft/getting-started.md

 [[toc]]

-## Step 1: Install Codeception 3.1 or higher
+## Step 1: Install Codeception 3.1 or Higher

 Follow instruction 1 and 2 Codeception's [website](https://codeception.com/quickstart).
 Ensure you install `codeception/codeception` at `3.1`or higher.